5 Simple Knowledge Base SEO Tips Anyone Can Follow

 3. Optimize your article's title

-A lot of knowledge base article titles are written under the assumption that someone's searching for them within your website or help center.
+One mistake support teams often make when writing titles for their knowledge base articles is assuming that the customer is using the search function in their help center.
 This leads to titles that are vague or unclear when they appear in search engines — for example, "How to Set Up Phone Support."

 If you saw the title "How to Set Up Phone Support" in a list of Google's search results, it may not be obvious that your content is about how to set up phone support in Help Scout.